 The purpose of Enlightium Academy’s Gifted and Higher-Level Learner Program (GHLL) is to challenge talented and highly-capable learners to continue advancing to the next level, perpetuate success, unlock potential, and motivate them to strive to become better persons to fulfill God’s calling (Eph.
 4:7; Matt.
 25:14-30).

-By learning how to learn and gaining tools to adapt, students will cultivate metacognitive and self-regulating techniques to promote brain development.
-Learning experiences will be student-directed and will involve peer collaboration.
+By learning how to learn, gaining tools to adapt, and exercising problem solving, students will cultivate metacognitive and self-regulating techniques to promote healthy brain development and independence.
+Learning experiences are student-directed and will involve peer collaboration.

-Students in the GHLL Program sharpen their ability to achieve success, help others, and grow in their walk with the Lord by understanding self-awareness, evaluating motivations, and exploring individual God-given purpose.
+Students in the GHLL Program sharpen their ability to apply themselves to serve others and grow in their walk with the Lord by understanding self-awareness, evaluating motivations, and exploring individual God-given purpose.
 The GHLL Program mentorship and curriculum encourages and empowers students to make positive, Christ-centered changes within themselves, their families, their communities, and the world.

 The GHLL Program was developed by following guidelines of the NAGC’s Gifted Programming Standards for evidence-based practices and expected student outcomes.

 Add-ons, including participation in the Gifted and Higher-Level Learner Program, are not available for part-time students.
 See the Pricing Chart for specifics.

 The GHLL Program is currently available for students in grades 3–8.
 The GHLL Program is not available to part-time students.
 Alongside a student's current courses, the GHLL Program is taken in the format of an additional elective course (which includes assignments such as lessons, projects, quizzes, and tests).
 Click here for more information about eligibility.